Monoclonius: In popular culture

 In 1897, artist Charles R. Knight painted Agathaumas sphenocerus for Cope.
 Knight based the painting on the partial skull of the species, which preserved a large nasal horn, and Monoclonius recurvicornis, which preserved small horns over the eyes.
 A. sphenoceros was originally referred to the genus Monoclonius and later to Styracosaurus, while M. recurvicornis is a possibly a valid species but has yet to receive a new genus.
 The body was based on a more complete skeleton of the species Triceratops prorsus that had been described and illustrated by O.C.
 Marsh in 1896.
 The body armor depicted in the illustration was likely based on the misidentified squamosals of Pachycephalosaurus for the larger spikes, and the smaller armor based on the dermal scutes of Denversaurus collected in Lance, Wyoming by Marsh's crews in the 1890s.
 At the time, Monoclonius, Agathaumas, and Triceratops were all thought to be close relatives that differed mainly in the arrangement of the horns and the presence of openings in the frill.
 This painting was later used as basis for a model Agathaumas in the 1925 film The Lost World.

 Monoclonius was later reconstructed (based on specimens now classified as Centrosaurus) for Phil Tippett's short film Prehistoric Beast (1984).
 The following year (1985), the shots used on Prehistoric Beast were used again in the television documentary Dinosaur!, directed by Robert Guenette.
 On April 6, 2011, the Tippett Studio had published on its YouTube official channel a digital restoration of the Prehistoric Beast short.

+Monoclonius appears in the Advanced Dungeons & Dragons Monster Manual and is present in both the 1st and 2nd edition of the games.
+It appeared in the Dino Riders toyline and accompanying animated series alongside its relative Styracosaurus, reusing the same sculpt except for the head.
+The Digimon Monochromon is based on Monoclonius.